CarrCE/zerog/README.md

 Unzip to preferred location, here denoted ```/zerog-master```.

 ## Get Data
 Download: <https://osf.io/5rqu9/download>.
-This 1.0 GB dataset has a CC BY 4.0 US license.
+This 1.0 GB (compressed ZIP) dataset has a CC BY 4.0 US license.

 Unzip into the same folder as your code, e.g. ```/zerog-master```